11 Best Collagen Supplements for Sagging Skin: Crucial Ingredients

 What I love about Forestleaf is the added vitamin C (60 mg) and hyaluronic acid (100 mg).
 They are also produced in a GMP certified facility (Good Manufacturing Process).

-They also use a blend of bovine and chicken collagen so that you get types 1, 2 and 3 in one pill.
+The other great thing is that they use a blend of bovine and chicken collagen so that you get types 1, 2 and 3 in one pill.

 The other ingredients are: Gelatin, microcrystalline cellulose, vegetable magnesium stearate and silicon dioxide.